 However, their contributions are typically being underappreciated.
 As foreign employees working in Singapore, away from their homelands, they also face various social and financial challenges that are unique to them.
 In this article, we will be talking about the unique challenges faced by them.

 One financial challenge faced by foreign employees, especially unskilled foreign workers, is excessive debt caused by agent fees.
 To get a job in Singapore, unskilled foreign workers are often required to pay fees to employment agents back in their home country.

-In order to be able pay those agent fees, some foreign employees will take out loans from banks, family members and friends.
-However, those banks may charge high interest rates, placing more financial burden on the foreign employee.
+In order to be able to pay agent fees, some foreign employees will take out loans from banks, family members and friends.
+However, those banks may charge high-interest rates, placing more financial burden on foreign employees.
 The fees may vary in amount, but for unskilled foreign workers, it is a huge debt that they must take on in order to be able to work in Singapore.

 If you are a foreign worker who is stressed about the debt that you have incurred due to hefty agent fees, do not worry, as Soon Seng is here to help you with it.
 Soon Seng is a moneylender in Singapore that offers personal loans to foreigners.
 With Soon Seng, you can get fast and instant loan approval for your loan, which will benefit you if you need credit urgently.